MR-EIGHT/TuringMachine/README.md

-# TurinMachine
+# TuringMachine

-This is a very simple implementation of the Turing Machine.Executing the given commands, it helps testing Turing Machine's transition-functions and useful for educational purposes.
+This is a very simple implementation of the Turing Machine.
+Executing the given commands, it helps testing Turing Machine's transition-functions and is useful for educational purposes.

 ## Model of the implemented machine
 ![Turing Machine](model.png)